Skip to content

 Financial Assistance schemes are discretionary, except Mandatory Disabled Facilities Grant, and are subject to the council having sufficient resources.

-The Policy grants discretion to extend or amend eligibility criteria, conditions, level of grant or assistance and scope of works where the situation is exceptional and, in the opinion of the Head of Strategic Growth that assistance would help the council meet its strategic housing objectives and/or Better Care Fund metrics.
+The Policy grants discretion to extend or amend eligibility criteria, conditions, level of grant or assistance and scope of works where the situation is exceptional and, in the opinion of the relevant Head of Service that assistance would help the council meet its strategic housing objectives and/or Better Care Fund metrics.

 These are mandatory grants to support the provision of adaptations to promote independent living within the home, subject to the provisions of the Housing Grants, Construction and Regeneration Act 1996.